 - serve with integrity and leadership the families, institutions, and professional communities concerned about children and youth with special needs.

 The Special Education doctoral program helps students attain these goals through an individualized program that is grounded in research across a variety of methodological traditions and theoretical orientations.
-Students are mentored by renowned faculty members, each a former special education teacher or service provider, who possess a deep understanding of educational challenges in real-world contexts.
+Students are mentored by renowned faculty members who possess a deep understanding of educational challenges in real-world contexts.
 Faculty members are widely recognized for their commitment to and expertise in classroom-based interventions that translate state-of-the-art learning and developmental theories into effective instructional practices.
-They work in partnership with teachers, locally and throughout the state, country, and world, to investigate challenging and important problems in the areas of deaf education, literacy instruction, special education technology, policy, behavior disorders, and autism spectrum disorders.
+They work in partnership with teachers, locally and throughout the state, country, and world, to investigate challenging and important problems in the areas of literacy instruction, mathematics education, response to intervention, assessment, bullying, special education technology, early childhood education, and autism spectrum disorders.

 We hope that this Handbook will answer most questions about our doctoral program, including the courses students take, the experiences they have, and the expectations they face as they complete the program.
 If not, any of us can answer further questions about doctoral study in special education at Michigan State University.